|

 - Distance and connectivity

-- Paths and distance
+- Path and distance

 - Vertex and edge connectivity

-- Menger’s Theorem
+- Menger’s theorem

 - Network reliability